2016–17 Premiership Rugby: Teams

 Twelve teams compete in the league – the top eleven teams from the previous season and Bristol Bears who were promoted from the 2015–16 RFU Championship after a top flight absence of seven years.
 They replaced London Irish who were relegated after twenty years in the top flight.

 Stadiums and locations

 Pre-season

 The 2016 Singha Premiership Rugby Sevens was held in July and August.
 Once again, the four Welsh Regions contested as a group, alongside the twelve Premiership clubs, which were split into three groups.
 The top two sides from each group contested the series final at the Ricoh Arena on 6 August.

 Table

 Regular season

 Fixtures for the season were announced by Premiership Rugby on 7 July 2016.
 As is the norm, round 1 included the London Double Header at Twickenham.
-For the first time since its 2004 inception, the Double Header involved only two of the original London teams - Harlequins and Saracens - with London Irish having been relegated to the Championship for 2016-17 and Wasps no longer being based near London.
-Unlike the previous year, no games would take place abroad.
-All fixtures are subject to change.
+For the first time since its 2004 inception, the Double Header involved only two of the original London teams – Harlequins and Saracens – with London Irish having been relegated to the Championship for 2016–17 and Wasps no longer being based near London.
+Unlike the previous year, no games were scheduled to take place abroad.